f0rc/3380/README.md

     - Employee report: Displays hours worked by employees at each post office location.
     - Product report: Shows revenue from selling products at specific locations.

+# note:
-When an employee signs up, they must use the same email they provided when hired.
-This maps their employee profile to their user profile, granting them the appropriate role.
+- When an employee signs up, they must use the same email they provided when hired.
+There is a trigger that maps their employee profile to their user profile, granting them the appropriate role.

 - The same process applies if the order is reversed.